scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 	In [139]: ring_slot.s[:10,0,0]

-The :class:`Network` class has numerous other properties and methods which can found in the :class:`Network` docstring.
+The :class:`Network` object has numerous other properties and methods which can found in the :class:`Network` docstring.
 If you are using IPython, then these properties and methods can be 'tabbed' out on the command line.

 .. ipython::